Sadia0011/Yoga-Eve/questions_and_answers.md

 #### Answer: A

-<i>Write your explanation here</i>
-the change is happening in info.it will not affect food array.so it will remain unchanged.
+<i>the change is happening in info.it will not affect food array.so it will remain unchanged.</i>

 </p>
 </details>